Hardcoreprawn/architecture/input/posts/solutions/master-data-and-how-to-manage-it.md

 ## MDM Strategy

 An MDM strategy sets the tone for the project, outlining why its important and what the expectations are for it.

+[McKinsey cites a modern data architecture as a key driver of business](https://www.mckinsey.com/capabilities/mckinsey-digital/our-insights/how-to-build-a-data-architecture-to-drive-innovation-today-and-tomorrow), but it can be one of the most expensive projects a company can take on.
+Its important that this process is tempered to the business outcomes and goals.
+A Strategy to adopt the right data capability for the organisations growth and maturity is important.

 I wrote an example below:

 > At Everflow, our mission is to simplify our customer's utility needs.
 We need to understand their use of utilities and be able to track how we can align their use.
 >